 - An introductory period will follow of 3 weeks, which can be terminated immediately by either the volunteer or LGF.
 Volunteers if found unsuitable for the role, will be offered alternatives or encouraged to discuss their requirements with the volunteer centre.

-- Some volunteering roles will require the volunteer to have a CRB check if they are working directly with vulnerable adults or children.
+- Some volunteering roles will require the volunteer to have a DBS check if they are working directly with vulnerable adults or children.

 - Support will be on-going, and a review of the volunteers role will be performed at 6 monthly intervals.